shishirsuman6/Robo-Advisory-A-Study/README.md

 * How is your company performing relative to competitors in the same domain?
+    >[Betterment Performance Review][8]
+    >
-    > *"Since the bottom of the stock market in February of 2009, the average Betterment portfolio returned 214.7% – and that is after the exchange-traded fund and Betterment fees.
+    >> *"Since the bottom of the stock market in February of 2009, the average Betterment portfolio returned 214.7% – and that is after the exchange-traded fund and Betterment fees.
-    >When compared to the average private client investor, Betterment outperformed them by 78.7% in that same period.
+    >>When compared to the average private client investor, Betterment outperformed them by 78.7% in that same period.
-    >Betterment‘s average annual return over the past 5 years is 0.9% higher than their biggest competitor, Wealthfront.
+    >>Betterment‘s average annual return over the past 5 years is 0.9% higher than their biggest competitor, Wealthfront.
 Simply put, Betterment delivers a strong bang for your buck."*
-    >
-    >> [Betterment Performance Review][8]

 [8]: <https://www.listenmoneymatters.com/betterment-review/#:~:text=Historical%20Returns%20and%20Performance,-Since%20the%20bottom&text=When%20compared%20to%20the%20average,than%20their%20biggest%20competitor%2C%20Wealthfront.> "Betterment Performance"